nradich/Javascript-and-DOM-Manipulation/Readme.md

-Homework for Week 14 of Class.
+Homework for Week 14 of class.

 This homework assigment asked students to display UFO information onto a webpage using Javascript and to give users the ability to filter that data by entering a date.